For the next 1-2 weeks, starting as soon as you are “mentally” ready…begin the following:

 - Take a break from white sugar. ( A little honey, agave or maple is OK)

 - Take a break from white flour, eating only whole grains.

-- Go really light on all fats, even “good fats” like olive oil, coconut, and nuts.
-A little is OK, as it really does make food palatable, but just be mindful of how much you are using and try not to have more than 1- 2 tsp oil in any one meal.
+- Go lighter on all fats, even “good fats” like olive oil, coconut, and nuts.
+A little is OK, as it really does make food palatable, but just be mindful of how much you are consuming and try not to have more than 2 tsp oil in any one meal.
 Just try it, and take note of what you usually eat.

-- Take a break from cheese, butter, yogurt and sour cream, all dairy, red meat, pork or rich meats.
+- Take a break from cheese, butter and dairy (with the exception of yogurt- full of probiotics) red meat, pork or rich meats.